50 Memorable Read-Aloud Books for Kids

 Bill Peet worked with Walt Disney Studios for many years as a storyboard artist.
 The boards done for the movie The Sword in the Stone were drawn by Peet (I really do think you can see his work when you watch the movie - something about the Merlin reminds me of his books).

-A unique series of books, Toys Go Out is a series of books that follows the daily adventures of a buffalo, a stingray and a plastic ball.
+A unique series of books, Toys Go Out follows the daily adventures of a buffalo, a stingray and a plastic ball.
 Sometimes they have very normal days and others turn out to be wildly exciting!
+There are three books in the series:

 Younger children will really enjoy these books and the idea of toys coming to life (so many kids do believe that there is some living element in their favorite toys).
 The chapters are of medium length but can be read with ease, and there's always something happening that leaves the kids asking "But what will happen next?".